offen/website/homepage/content/articles/0250-reach-maturity.md

 ### offen.software

-Now some may be wondering what comes after Offen for us.
+Now some may be wondering what comes after Offen Fair Web Analytics for us.

 In a nutshell, we want to continue to support change-makers by providing them with independent, fair and customized software that meets the highest standards of transparency, integrity and data protection.